 Mining ETFs invest in companies that generate revenue from mining natural resources.
 The following ETFs track companies in the mining sector:

-You’ll need a brokerage account to invest in mining stocks.
+You’ll need to open a trading account to invest in mining stocks.
 Compare options by features and fees to find the account that best meets your needs.